Meshed coil regions

 Since electric currents are sources of magnetic induction, an accurate evaluation of the current density distribution in a coil is of paramount importance in the design of electromagnetic devices.
 Moreover, the precise computation of this quantity plays a crucial role in the prediction of Joule losses.
 On the other hand, determining this distribution can be challenging because of well-known current concentration phenomena taking place in conducting media such as the skin and proximity effects.

-• an overview of physical phenomena leading to an uneven current density distribution in coils and windings;
+- an overview of physical phenomena leading to an uneven current density distribution in coils and windings;

-• a brief discussion on homogenization techniques and their importance in the modeling of windings and conductors;
+- a brief discussion on homogenization techniques and their importance in the modeling of windings and conductors;

-• a comparative analysis of the two types of meshed coil regions available in Flux, namely the Coil Conductor region and the Solid Conductor region.
+- a comparative analysis of the two types of meshed coil regions available in Flux, namely the Coil Conductor region and the Solid Conductor region.

 The Skin and Proximity Effects

-• the conductivity σ of the conductor;
+- the conductivity of the conductor;

-• its magnetic permeability μ ;
+- its magnetic permeability ;

-• the time rate of change of the current.
+- the time rate of change of the current.

 Physicists and Electrical Engineers use the term skin effect to explain current concentration phenomena linked to the parameters above.
-This term comes from the fact that, in the significant case of conductors subjected to a sinusoidal excitation at a frequency f , a length δ given by
+This term comes from the fact that, in the significant case of conductors subjected to a sinusoidal excitation at a frequency , a length given by

 The skin effect may be interpreted in terms of an induced current density component flowing in the coil.
 This induced component modifies the overall current density distribution and opposes to magnetic flux variations dictated by the imposed current, as predicted by Faraday’s law of induction.
 The example in Figure 1 depicts the skin effect at increasing frequencies in a 1 mm2 round copper conductor traversed by a sinusoidal current with an amplitude of 1 mA.